forrestgoryl/CS50-final/README.md

         4.)
 Finally, upload your code to a Heroku dyno.
 Make sure to set the dyno up with the requisite support detailed in requirements.txt.

 After it is setup, the project should be usable without technical know-how via the website itself.

+## File By File Details

+#### additions
+A folder containing aws.py, schema.py, and secret.py.

+aws.py contains two variables.
+These are used to connect with AWS S3. schema.py contains code that sets up the postgresql DB. secret.py contains the secret key variable.

+#### node_modules
+A folder containing bootstrap and it's accompanying files.

+#### static
+A folder containing CSS styles, Javascript files, lightbox2, the favicon.ico file, and images.

+styles contains relevant CSS files. scripts contains relevant Javascript files. lightbox2 contains CSS and javascript relevant to the lightbox2 library, which enables the user to click on any image and see a bigger version of the image transition into view. images contains gallery, which is an empty folder used to house photos downloaded from AWS S3. images also contains the update.png and x.png file, used in adminGallery.html.

+#### templates
+A folder housing all html files used by the application.

+#### __init__.py
+Contains two functions integral to the setup of each new Heroku Dyno.

+#### app.py
+Contains major functions regarding website routes and POST-related processes.

+#### helpers.py
+Contains minor functions supporting the functions in app.py.

+#### Procfile
+Contains instruction information for Heroku's Dynos.

+#### requirements.txt
+Contains package names of requisite packages.